BabarZKhan/Chisel-Scala/README.md

 # Chisel-Scala

-This is the FPL 2021 tutorial I have attended for Chisel-Scala
+This is the FPL 2021 tutorial I have attended for Chisel-Scala from Martin Schoeberl.
+The original repo is [here](https://github.com/schoeberl/chisel-lab).

 # Lab Material for Chisel in Digital Electronics 2